 What Is Web3 In Reality?

 In reality, this is just a new name for a lot of the same old shit.
-You don't own anything in Web3.
-The narrative of Web3 falls apart pretty quickly when you look under the hood, and it fails to do anything it purports to do.
+You don’t own anything in Web3.
+The narrative of Web3 falls apart pretty quickly when you start pulling the thread.

 Jack is Right.
 You Don't Own Web3